AvinashYerra/kaddu/README.md

 We are in the era of AI.
 Most side projects now start with AI-generated ideas — including the file structure.

-Instead of manually creating folders and files, just paste the AI-generated structure into a file, and tao will generate the entire project structure for you.
+Instead of manually creating folders and files, just paste the AI-generated structure into a file, and kaddu will generate the entire project structure for you.

 What It Does
 1. Parses a markdown-style project tree